binaryiscool/ACG-Gacha/README.md

 Nightly 3 Goals (Help if you can):
 * Work on Music and SFX
 * Work on Dialogue System
 * Work on Jhon and Rog dialogue

+  Developers:
+* Binray
+* Flag098